 The very best mentor that I have come across is the great Larry Williams.
 He is one of the most knowledgeable, and successful traders in this arena, and he has many years of experience.

-Larry forgets more about commodities/futures than I know.
+Larry forgets more about how to commodities/futures than I know.
 He has written books, has online courses, and has a membership program that has a lot of members.

 A trading coach may be the optimum way to learn to trade commodities.
 In order to take advantage of a trading coach, you should have a good, basic foundational knowledge of commodities going in.